Common Bit Manipulation Techniques

 boolean f = ((x ^ y) < 0); // false

-If the first 6 tips are not very useful, the 7th tip is quite practical.
-It leverages the sign bit of two's complement encoding.
-In integer encoding, the highest bit is the sign bit: for negative numbers, the sign bit is 1, and for non-negative numbers, the sign bit is 0.
-By using the properties of the XOR operation, you can determine if two numbers have different signs.
+If the first six techniques are not very useful, the seventh technique is quite practical, utilizing the sign bit of two's complement encoding.
+The most significant bit of integer encoding is the sign bit; the sign bit of a negative number is 1, and for a non-negative number, it is 0.
+By leveraging the properties of XOR, you can determine if two numbers have opposite signs.

 Using index & (arr.length - 1)